inalogic/pico-pixel-client-sdk/README.md

 Pico Pixel Client SDK
 =========

-[Pico Pixel] is a texture viewer for graphics engineers.
+[Pico Pixel] is a texture viewer for software developers.
 It lets you view many image format types such as PNG, JPEG, DXT, HDR, KTX, OpenEXR and more.

 This SDK provides a new way of viewing program's raw image data.